garrytrinder/devproxy-security/readme.md

 1. Run tests, `npm test`
 1. Stop Dev Proxy, press <kbd>Ctrl</kbd> + <kbd>C</kbd>
 1. Open `MinimalPermissionsGuidancePlugin_MarkdownReporter.md` file to view the output

+> [!NOTE]
+> Authentication flow and responses from Microsoft Graph are mocked.

 ![Visual Studio Code showing passed Playwright tests in the Test Explorer, a Playwright test written in TypeScript, a terminal window with Dev Proxy running and the generated markdown report open in the editor displaying minimal permissions and excessive permissions](./assets/playwright.png)